Click on the image to enlarge it.

 With a pack weighing half of what I do strapped to my back, I sank into the mud over my ankles with nearly every step and sometimes up to my knees.
-I was feeling a bit down anyway because of a few personal circumstances, and the long slog through the mud wasn’t helping me any.
-I soon began to feel like Atreyu in the Swamps of Sadness in The Neverending Story.
+I was feeling a bit down at the time anyway because of a few personal circumstances, and the long slog through the mud certainly wasn’t helping me any.
+In a depressing sort of comical way I soon began to feel like Atreyu in the Swamps of Sadness in The Neverending Story.
 I wondered if I should just give up and turn around several times.
-However, I knew that the breathtaking beauty of God’s Creation lay beyond my present trials and there was great reward if I persevered, so I cried out to the Lord in prayer that he would strengthen me, encourage me and help me continue on.

 God answered my prayer and did strengthen me physically, emotionally and spiritually.
 Not only that, but he also showered me with blessing upon blessing in every way throughout the entire duration of my trip.
 This photograph, which is actually a panorama of 5 photos stitched together, was one of the first of these blessings.

 I made it through the mud to Junction Creek campground just before nightfall.
 I was very thankful when another party of walkers arrived from the opposite direction, in answer to more of my prayers, otherwise I would have been camped there totally alone.
 As we were talking, I looked up through the trees and could see some beautiful sunset colors.

 “Wow, I wish I was up on the range tonight.
 Look at this gorgeous sky”, I said to one walker.